ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Methodology

-\textbf{Detailed Contrastive Watermark Verification:} With knowledge of the suspect model's base model information, we can further compare the output differences between the suspect model and the base model using the\textit{ Kolmogorov-Smirnov (KS) test} \cite{kstest}.
+With knowledge of the suspect model's base model information, we can further compare the output differences between the suspect model and the base model using the\textit{ Kolmogorov-Smirnov (KS) test} \cite{kstest}.
+Furthermore, watermark detectors can train the base model using unwatermarked data on the known base model, allowing for a more detailed comparison with the suspect model.

-In prior rapid verification, we only need the outputs $Y_s=\{y_0,...y_{i},...y_n\}$ of the $ M_{s}$ responded to $Q=\{q_0,...q_{i},...q_n\}$ to prove that the word distribution in texts generated by $M_I$ is skewed towards $M_V$'s output.
+In \textbf{prior rapid verification}, we only need the outputs $W_s=\{y_0,...y_{i},...y_n\}$ of the $ M_{s}$ responded to $Q=\{q_0,...q_{i},...q_n\}$ to prove that the word distribution in texts generated by $M_I$ is skewed towards $M_V$'s output $W_W$.

 Firstly, we define the \textit{Sentence Watermark Score} (SWS) $S_i$ for each text $y_i$ generated by the suspect model: